-139. Taking into account user needs, a recommendation was approved on the OECD National Accounts Meeting in order to make FISIM calculation more advanced.
-Therefore, a reference rate can be applied to calculate transactions denominated in domestic and in foreign currency separately.
+135. Taken into account user needs, a recommendation was approved by the OECD National Accounts Working Group in order to make FISIM calculation more advanced.
+It was recommended to calculate separately for transactions denominated in local (HUF) and in foreign currencies (DEV).

-- 140. Internal and external reference rates were defined for domestic and foreign currency transactions.
-Either the current or constant price FISIM time series from 2000 are more suitable in national accounts, than FISIM calculated by a single external and internal reference rate.
-Chain-linked FISIM calculated by two-type reference rates has a compensatory effect on GDP and on final consumption expenditures. - 141.
-FISIM calculation with two-type reference rates was based on loans, deposits and interest flow data split into local and foreign currency, which were supplied by the National Bank of Hungary. - 142.
-Based on HUF (local currency) loans and deposits and interest flows between resident financial institutions, an internal HUF reference rate was defined, and based on DEV (foreign currency) loans and deposits and interest flows between resident financial institutions an internal DEV reference rate were calculated.
-For transactions between resident and non-resident financial intermediaries two external reference rates were calculated. - 143.
-As loans, deposits, interest incomes and expenditures were available in HUF and DEV breakdown, FISIM could be calculated on HUF loans and deposits and DEV loans and deposits.
-HUF and DEV FISIM were added together in order to calculate the consumption of the different user sectors. - 144.
-FISIM was divided between industries of the Non-financial and Financial corporations sectors by their stocks of loans and deposits.
-FISIM was allocated to the industries of the General government, Households and Non-profit institutions serving households sectors by the proportion of their original output.
-Basic data of the calculation were supplied by the National Bank of Hungary. - 145.
-According to the above mentioned regulation, the output of the National Bank of Hungary was divided between the intermediate consumption of S.122 (Other monetary financial institutions) and S.123 (Other financial intermediaries except insurance corporations and pension funds) sub-sectors. - 146.
-Negative FISIM export was treated as positive FISIM import.
-For detailed description of FISIM allocation see Chapter 9.
+136. FISIM calculation with two reference rates is based on loans, deposits and interest flows supplied by the National Bank of Hungary splitted into local and foreign currency.
+Both current and constant price FISIM time series provide more realistic results in national accounts, than FISIM calculated by single internal and single external reference rates.

+137. Based on HUF (local currency) loans and deposits and interest flows between resident financial institutions, an internal HUF reference rate is defined, and based on DEV (foreign currency) loans and deposits and interest flows between resident financial institutions an internal DEV reference rate is calculated.
+For transactions between resident and non-resident financial intermediaries two external reference rates are calculated.

+138. As loans, deposits, interest incomes and expenditures are available in HUF and DEV breakdown, FISIM is calculated on HUF loans and deposits and DEV loans and deposits.
+Total FISIM by institutional sector is obtained as a sum of HUF and DEV FISIM on loans and deposits.

+139. Total FISIM of Non-financial and Financial corporations is allocated to industries on the basis of their stock of loans and deposits.
+In the case of General government, Households and Non-profit institutions serving households sectors total FISIM is allocated by the proportion of their output before allocation of FISIM.

+140. For detailed description of FISIM allocation see Chapter 9.